How Much Do Bass Lessons Cost? Typically $30–$100/Hour

 Before we get to ranges, it helps to know what changes between options.
 A private one-on-one teacher is building a plan around your ears, your hands, and your goals.
 A video subscription is a fixed library aimed at the average beginner.
 A marketplace platform is a booking tool sitting between you and a pool of teachers whose experience varies a lot.
 Those are very different products, even though each one calls itself "bass lessons."

-I've been teaching professionally since 1985, and the thing I can do that a video library can't is watch what your hands are doing this week and adjust.
-That's what you're paying the hourly rate for.
+I've been teaching professionally since 1985, and the thing I can do that a video library cannot is watch what your hands are doing this week and adjust to it.
+That is what the hourly rate buys you, and honestly it is the part of teaching I enjoy the most!!

-Here's the landscape as I see it right now.
-Treat these as approximate ranges — individual teachers and platforms move around inside them.
+This is roughly the landscape right now.
+Treat these as approximate ranges, because individual teachers and platforms move around inside them.

 Lesson type Typical price Pros Cons